Minuscule 69

-Minuscule 69 (in the Gregory-Aland numbering of New Testament manuscripts), δ 505 (in the von Soden numbering of New Testament manuscripts), known as the Codex Leicester, or Codex Leicestrensis, is a Greek minuscule manuscript of the New Testament on paper and parchment leaves.
-Using the study of comparative writing styles (palaeography), it has been dated to the 15th century.
+Minuscule 69, known as the Codex Leicester or Codex Leicestrensis, is a Greek minuscule manuscript of the New Testament on paper and parchment leaves.
+It is designated by the siglum 69 in the Gregory-Aland numbering of New Testament manuscripts, and δ 505 in the von Soden numbering of New Testament manuscripts.Using the study of comparative writing styles (palaeography), it has been dated to the 15th century.
 Some leaves of the codex are lost.
 It has been examined and collated by many palaeographers and textual critics.
 Although it is of a late date, its text is remarkable from the point of view of textual criticism.